frame-lang/frame-docs/intermediate_frame/states.rst

 States are compartmentalized environments
 One of the features Frame has to transfer data from one state to another is **state parameters**.
-State parameters are declared by adding a paremeter list after the definition of the state name.
+State parameters are declared by adding a parameter list after the definition of the state name.

 .. code-block::
     :caption: State Parameters